 You could shorten the distance to the ground by placing a mattress, or a mattress plus the box spring, directly on the floor.
 Then when your child has gone for a few weeks without falling off the mattress, "build up the bed" onto the standard bedframe.

 Alternatively, your child can sleep in a bed with side rails.

 Note that portable side rails are made for use only on adult beds, NOT for toddler beds or bunk beds.
-You can find guidelines for preventing injury from side rails here.
-Rails are designed for children aged two to five years who are capable of getting in and out of an adult bed by themselves.
+Guidelines for preventing injury from side rails are found here.
+Rails are are designed for children aged two to five years who are capable of getting in and out of an adult bed by themselves.
 According to safety guidelines published by Consumer Reports in 2010, "Be sure they (the rails) fit tightly with no gaps between the mattress and the rail, so that your child can't get stuck.
 Leave at least 9 inches between the bed rail and the footboard and headboard of the bed."
 The wall is not a bed rail substitute because a child can get trapped between the wall and the mattress.

 Decide if you will teach your child to call out to you or to teach him to come into your bedroom if he needs you in the middle of the night.
 For everyone's safety, be sure no clothes or clutter between his bed and yours can cause tripping in the dark.
 A night light in the bathroom helps as well.

-If your child pops out of bed immediately after tucking him in, teach him how to self-calm and fall asleep in his own bed.
-Continue to walk him back to bed in a caring manner with minimal conversation besides: "I love you, good night."
+As for the beginning of the night, if your child pops out of bed immediately after tucking him in, it's not too late to teach him how to self-calm and fall asleep in his own bed.
+This teaching might involve repeated walking him back to bed in a caring manner with minimal conversation besides: "I love you, good night."